NintendoWii/TheGreaterWall/README.md

 The Greater Wall must be run in an administrative PowerShell ISE window.
 ***
 ***
+### 5/31/2024
+* Temporarily removed the Active Directory Enumeration Module.
+Making improvements on how it collects and post processes the AD data.
+Will upload when complete.

 ### Coming Soon
 * Entirely powershell-native light weight machine learning.